01702 939760 info@meteorwrite.co.uk

 • Background insurance checks – including previous policy information and claims history;

-Sometimes we will request or receive Personal Information that is sensitive and we call this “Special Category Data”.
-Special Category Data is information relating to your health, genetic or biometric data, as well as information relating to criminal convictions including data about offences, court sentences or unspent criminal convictions.
-For example, to investigate a motor related medical claim, we will need to ask you to provide details of the injury.
+Sometimes we will request or receive Personal Information that is sensitive, and we call this “Sensitive Personal Information”.
+This is information relating to your health, genetic or biometric data, as well as information relating to criminal convictions including data about offences, court sentences or unspent criminal convictions.
 We know how sensitive this data is, so protecting it is our top priority.
 The types of Sensitive Personal Information we hold and process where relevant include:

 How we get your Personal Information, why we have it and how we use it

-We obtain your Personal Information either directly from you or via a broker or intermediary including from application and claims forms you complete and communications between us.
+We obtain your Personal Information either directly from you, via our claims representatives or your broker or intermediary from the application and claims forms completed and communications made.
 Where you are a joint policyholder or a named driver, we also obtain your Personal Information from the policyholder.
-We may also obtain Personal Information from third parties, including the following:

-• Third parties who provide us with services e.g., loss adjusters, claims handlers, legal advisers, assistance providers, experts and, in limited circumstances, private investigators;
+• Third parties who provide us with services e.g., loss adjusters, claims handlers, legal advisers, assistance providers, experts and, in limited circumstances, private investigators.

-• Third parties involved in your product or claim, e.g., other insurers, brokers, claimants, defendants and witnesses to an incident;
+• Third parties involved in your product or claim, e.g., other insurers, brokers, claimants, defendants and witnesses to an incident.

 • Government agencies and regulatory bodies including the police, the courts, the Driver and Vehicle Licensing Agency (DVLA), Driver and Vehicle Agency Northern Ireland (DVA), Driver and Vehicle Standards Agency (DVSA), the Department for Work and Pensions (DWP) and HM Revenue & Customs (HMRC);